ALib C++ Library

 The requested mask.

 Inline namespace function that returns a mask with bits set to 1 up to the given binary digit, and bits above to 0.
 Parameter width must not be greater or equal to the width of the given TIntegral type.
-In debug compilations, an assertion is raised in that case.
+In debug-compilations, an error is raised in that case.

 See also